American Forts: East

 (Gulf Islands National Seashore)

 Ship Island was first garrisoned by Federal troops in 1847.
-Union forces partially destroyed the unfinished Fort at Ship Island (2) to prevent it from being captured in 1861.
-It was occupied by the Confederates for three months, who then named it Fort Twiggs, but it was recaptured and renamed by the Union, who then used it as a POW camp.
+Actual construction of the brick fort did not commence until 1859.
+Union forces partially destroyed the unfinished Fort at Ship Island (2) to prevent it from being captured in early 1861.
+It was occupied by the Confederates for three months (July - October 1861), who then officially named it Fort Twiggs, but it was recaptured by the Union who then used it as a POW camp.
+Unofficially renamed for the ship that brought the Union troops in, the fort was never officially named by the U.S. Army.
+Placed on care-taker status after 1875.
+One 15-inch Rodman gun still remains mounted on the parapet.
 Hurricane Camille in 1969 split the island into two sections.
+A major beach replenishment project was started in 2019 to rejoin the two islands.
 Fee required for ferry to island.
-See also Coastal Fortifications on the Gulf of Mexico (website courtesy of Andy Bennett).

 (1755), Cat Island